-Bui Vien walking street is now sometimes chaotic, the sound is like torture, bars have loud music, sidewalks are encroached upon and it is even a place where laughing gas is secretly rampant.
+Bui Vien walking street is now sometimes chaotic, the sound is like torture, bars have loud music, sidewalks are encroached and it is even a place where laughing gas is secretly rampant.

-A true "Western street" must be a place of civilized exchange, of selective street art, of local beers, of delicious, clean meals and of valuable experiences.
+A true "Western street" should be a place of civilized exchange, of selective street art, of local beers, of delicious, clean meals and of valuable experiences.
 Bui Vien is given the sad name: "Poison Street".

-Bui Vien Street: expectations and long-term decline
+Bui Vien Street: expectations and decline

 Not only do civilized tourists stay away, but even Ho Chi Minh City residents no longer want to come here.
 Many decent businesses and quality restaurants have quietly withdrawn from Bui Vien.